 Happy 6-month blogiversary to me!

-Six months ago on January 1st, this little blog officially launched1—hooray!
+Six months ago on January 1st, this little blog officially launched[note]My first post went live on December 24, 2018, but my official public launch was on January 1st.[/note]—hooray!
 And what better way to mark a blogiversary than by writing a blog update post?

 I’ve read plenty of blog updates over the years.
 And the ones I’ve enjoyed and appreciated most were the detailed, candid ones.
 These bloggers openly revealed their stats, earnings, highlights, and (most meaningful to me) challenges.